mankai-chow/FuzzifiED.jl/docs/src/tutorial.md

 ne = nm
 ```

+Throughout the package, all angular momenta are stored as *twice* their value (_i. e._ $2l$, $2m$) so that they remain integers.
 In this set-up, the system is bi-partited into two segments, _viz._ spin-up and spin-down flavour.
 Each segment is treated as a separate 1-flavour system.

 ## Building the Segment Space